bezmi/homeassistant_jvc_projector_remote/README.md

 Known Supported Units:
 * DLA-X5900
 * DLA-RS1000
+* DLA-RS3100

 The IP command format hasn't changed for a while and it should work with most JVC D-ILA projectors.

+**NOTE For JVC NZ series**
+JVC has implemented a "Network Password" with their latest projectors (NZ Series).
+You will need to define a Network Password on the projector and provide it in the configuration of this integration in order for it to communicate.

 ## Basic Setup and Example Usage
 Add this under `remote` in your `configuration.yaml` (NOTE: no web interface set up at the moment, there's an open issue for it):